 We couldn’t afford to miss but add Ziro in our list of 20 most isolated places in India.
 If you’re looking for a place where you could go and simply connect with nature, revive your body, mind, and soul, and feel alive, Ziro could be your ideal choice.
 Native to a unique tribal group of Arunachal Pradesh – Apa Tani, Ziro is the peace seeker’s paradise for its incredible serene beauty and balmy climate.
 Ziro is a quaint old town, located at 1500 meters and is rarely visited by the outsiders.
-Apart from the rice fields and pine trees, Ziro’s main highlight include its 4-day musical festival that was commenced in 2012.
+Apart from the rice fields and pine trees, Ziro’s main highlight includes its 4-day musical festival that was commenced in 2012.

 The music festival hosts several bands from across the nation.
-The festival is a mix of Indie, alternative, funk and fusion, with the occasional electronic and heavy acts thrown in for good measure.
-If music interests you then this place is a must visit.
+The festival is a mix of Indie, alternative, funk, and fusion, with the occasional electronic and heavy acts thrown in for good measure.
+If music interests you then this place is a must-visit.
 You can follow the official Facebook page for more details.

 5. Phawngpui, Mizoram

 Honestly, Mizoram has never got its due credit, when it comes to tourism.
 Once you explore this state, you’ll realize how awe-inspiring this state is.
 Phawngpui or the Blue Mountain is the highest peak in the state and is tucked away in its years of mystery, thus becoming one of the most isolated places in India.
-Scintillating valleys, rich culture, salubrious climate and rare natural flora and fauna are the reasons, why one of these most isolated places in India should be on your bucket list.
+Scintillating valleys, rich culture, salubrious climate, and rare natural flora and fauna are the reasons, why one of these most isolated places in India should be on your bucket list.

 Sangau village, which is about 229 km from Aizawl, is the closest settlement to Phawngpui.
 Thlazuang Kham is one of its most spectacular cliffs Abundant with flora and fauna, you will require trekking to explore this park.
 While you can enjoy the mystifying orchids and rhododendrons spread within the valleys, you might get lucky to see gorals gazing over the steep slopes and peregrine falcon swooping down on fleeting cliffs.

-Phawngpui is also home to an amazing variety of bird life including the rare Blyth’s Tragopan, Dark Rumped Swift and Hume’s pheasant, and endangered mammals like the Slow Loris, Tiger, Leopard, Leopard Cat, Serow, Goral, Asiatic Black Bear, Stump-tailed Macaque and Capped Langur.
+Phawngpui is also home to an amazing variety of birdlife including the rare Blyth’s Tragopan, Dark Rumped Swift and Hume’s pheasant, and endangered mammals like the Slow Loris, Tiger, Leopard, Leopard Cat, Serow, Goral, Asiatic Black Bear, Stump-tailed Macaque and Capped Langur.